jeffreyan11/laser-chess-engine/README.md

   - Razoring
   - Move count based pruning (late move pruning)
   - Check and singular extensions
-- Quiescence search with captures, queen promotions, and checks on the first three plies
+- Quiescence search with captures, queen promotions, and checks on the first two plies
 - Move ordering
   - Internal iterative deepening when a hash move is not available
   - Static exchange evaluation (SEE) and Most Valuable Victim / Least Valuable Attacker (MVV/LVA) to order captures